DataDog/hiring-engineers/answers.md

 ### Collecting Metrics

-I configured my default API key, listed at https://app.datadoghq.com/account/settings#api in **datadog.yaml**, the yaml file for the Datadog agent.
+I configured my default API key, listed at https://app.datadoghq.com/account/settings#api in **datadog.yaml**, the yaml file for the Datadog agent.  *(because the first time I installed the agent I did it manually instead of using the easy one step install from the Agent install page)*.

     api_key: 584df05c35575f36e17d3543d00c341d